IvanKoskov/SXEware/README.md

 ## Features
 - Play music from local files and online sources.
 - Save your favorite tracks.
-- Load playlists from files.
+- Load favorites from files.
 - Full support for free music and streaming websites.
 - Clean and customizable interface using OpenGL (ImGui, C).
+- Drag and Drop cross platform support!
+Open from anywhere.

 ## Requirements
 - **Operating System:** macOS, Linux, or Windows (manual adjustments required).